Lectures on LHC Physics: Higgs physics

 If the Higgs were a $Z$ boson, it could also bremsstrahlung off the incoming or outgoing quarks, but for Higgs production at colliders we safely assume that the first two generation fermions are massless.
 That is at least unless we discuss a muon collider as a specific way to produce Higgs bosons.

 In a way, weak boson fusion looks like double deep inelastic scattering, one from each of the protons.
 This is one of the key observations which in Section~\ref{sec:higgs_cjv} we will use for background suppression via the central jet veto.
 The double deep inelastic scattering approximation is also a good way to compute corrections to the weak boson fusion production rate, at least provided we neglect kinematic distributions.
+Just a final comment: the LHC experiments refer to weak boson fusion as vector boson fusion (VBF).
+However, vector boson fusion includes incoming gluons, which have very different kinematic properties, so in the following we strictly mean weak boson fusion mediated by massive $W$ and $Z$ exchange.